 Employers are seeking applicants whose proficiency in another language enhances their ability to navigate our modern world; therefore, more students are finding themselves working in environments where knowing Spanish is an imperative.
-With the approval of this certificate program, AACC (as an open access institution) will be particularly well-positioned to draw on the existing diversity of its minority and educationally disadvantaged student populations.
+With the approval of these certificate program revisions, AACC (as an open access institution) will be particularly well-positioned to draw on the existing diversity of its minority and educationally disadvantaged student populations.
 This will enable AACC to recruit diverse certificate candidates with an aptitude to develop the communication skills required to meet the needs of employers who provide services to the growing Hispanic communities of Anne Arundel County and the state.

-c.
+Further, the addition of the healthcare focused grammar sequence helps address a critical societal issue wherein Hispanic Americans are underserved by the healthcare industry.
+A Pew Research study found that 44% of Hispanic Americans list communication issues as a major factor in their poor health outcomes.7 c.
 The need to strengthen and expand the capacity of historically black institutions to provide high quality and unique educational programs